coredao-org/CoreDAO-Docs/docs/stake-and-delegate/btc-staking/Ledger-Core-Guides/mainnet/btc-redemption.md

 ### Step #4: Verify BTC Staking and Redemption Details
 1. On the displayed "**Redeem BTC**" modal, cross-check the BTC staking address, the BTC Amount that will be redeemed, and the Receiving Bitcoin address.
 To redeem the BTC, you must connect to the same Bitcoin address as the one initiating the Bitcoin staking transaction.

 2. Set your Receiving Bitcoin Address to receive the unlocked BTC.
-This does not need to be the same as the address that initiated the Bitcoin staking transaction.
+This **must** to be the same as the address that initiated the Bitcoin staking transaction.
 Set your transaction speed priority, and click "**Create Transaction**".

 <p align="center" style={{zoom:"40%"}}>
 ![install-coredao-app-on-ledger](../../../../../static/img/ledger-core/mainnet/btc-redemption/UI-4.png)